How to Repurpose Webinar Content Into Marketing Assets

 Now what?

 If you’re like most marketing teams, that recording sits in a folder somewhere.
 Maybe you send the link to attendees.
 Maybe you post it on your website.
-But that’s where it stops—one piece of content, used once, then filed away.
+But that’s where it stops.
+One piece of content, used once, then filed away.

 That’s a waste.